huggingface/blog/researcher-dataset-sharing.md

 ## Dataset Viewer

+Beyond just hosting your data, the Hub provides powerful tools for exploration.
 With the Datasets Viewer, users can explore and interact with datasets hosted on the Hub directly in their browser.
 This provides an easy way for others to view and explore your data without downloading it first.

 Hugging Face datasets supports many different modalities (audio, images, video, etc.) and file formats (CSV, JSON, Parquet, etc.), and compression formats (Gzip, Zip, etc.).
 Check out the [Datasets File Formats](https://huggingface.co/docs/hub/en/datasets-adding#file-formats) page for more details.